 In May 2014, the FASB issued guidance entitled, "Revenue from Contracts with Customers."
 The guidance governs revenue recognition from contracts with customers and requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Financial instruments and other contractual rights within the scope of other guidance issued by the FASB are excluded from the scope of this new revenue recognition guidance.
-In this regard, a majority of our contracts would be excluded from the scope of this new guidance.
-In August 2015, the FASB issued an update that defers this guidance by one year, which results in the new revenue standard becoming effective for interim and annual reporting periods beginning after December 15, 2017.
-The Association is in the process of reviewing contracts to determine the effect if any, on our financial condition or results of operations.
+In this regard, a majority of the Association's contracts are excluded from the scope of this new guidance.
+The guidance sets forth the requirement for new and enhanced disclosures.
+The Association adopted the new standard effective January 1, 2018.
+As the majority of the Association's revenues are not subject to the new guidance, the adoption of the guidance did not have a material impact on the financial position, results of operations, equity or cash flows.